 The remains of a hurried bus-stop breakfast:

 A Seahawk hater and a Seahawk fan are arguing about the team’s chances against Chicago.
 The hater, who believes the Seahawks cheated their way to victory last Saturday (according to him, Romo’s bobble was the result of special teams players greasing the ball), claims they will lose badly.
 The fan is convinced of victory.
 In fact, he is so sure that the Hawks will make it all the way to Miami that he plans to wear “Crip blue” in their honor for the entire playoffs.

-Says the Seahawk hater: “I guess you’ll be wearing it …
+Says the Seahawk hater: …

 My brothers and I are returning from a cathartic evening of bonding at the Seahawks/Cowboys game.
 (Jeremy, ever in the mix, happens to know a Seagal.
 He also knew half the people sitting next to us in the crowd.
 But I digress.)
 The 14 is standing-room only–packed with Seahawk fans and regular riders–but oddly morose, given the outcome of the game.

 Jeremy, to everyone else on the bus: “What about them Seeeeeeeeahawks?!”